 Here’s how you can check the privacy settings for your Xbox account and possibly resolve this situation.

-5. Restart the game, and see if the issue is fixed.
+Restart the game and see if the issue is fixed.

 Update The Game

 In all honesty, Minecraft Realms has been a bit messy over the last few years.
 Server crashes and log-in issues are common, along with the invitation system.
-Fortunately, if you’re playing with just one or two friends, you don’t need Realms.
+While the error may seem annoying, as you can see, the solutions are often very simple.